 Creative Coding The bits group used Scratch Jr. to explore some basic coding concepts.
 We learned that the sequence of the code really matters.
 The children put together code that allowed a car to drive across the screen, made characters dance until they disappear, and created an animal race.

 The bytes group got started with Scratch today.
 Scratch is a visual programming language designed for older students by MIT.
 The campers chose a type of program to start.
 They could choose art, sports, game design, music, or storytelling.
 Most of the students chose game design.
 Campers spent some time thinking through their game ideas and create a game design they will follow while coding this week.

 The campers have some great ideas and I can’t wait to see what they have accomplished by Friday.

-littleBits Electronics The students engaged in design challenges and free experimentation with small bits that fit together in various series.
-They learned that order matters and that each bit has a function.
+littleBits Electronics The campers were introduced to littleBits Electronics.
+In case you are curious, you can watch the What is littleBits? video to see what it is all about.
+The campers were engaged in design challenges that made them think through how inputs and outputs work together to create different functioning circuits.
+They also had free experimentation with the littleBits to deepen understanding of what they can do.
+Through this, campers learned that order matters in a circuit and that each bit has a function.
 Starting with a battery, wire, and power bit, the campers then found countless number of combinations to make things light up, move, and produce sound.
-Now that they know the basics of what the bits can do, their challenge is to make something that does something.
-Some ideas that came up in brainstorming included creating a toy car with lights and tires that move, making a pet dog that wags its tail and barks, and building a piggy bank that sticks out its tongue when money is inserted.
+Once they understood the basics of what the bits can do, they were challenged to make something that does something.
+Some ideas that came up in brainstorming included a “pass the ketchup” machine, a farting robot, a “relaxation station” with a keyboard and fan, a headband that lights up and sings, a way to prank siblings, and a car that honks and yells.
 We will see where their creativity and knowledge take them!